abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ## Solution

 It is the main solution that you can open with ABP Studio, an ABP solution can contain multiple [modules](./concepts.md#module).
 You can create a new ABP solution using the *Create New Solution* button on the welcome page.
 You can also open an existing ABP solution using the *Open Solution* button on the welcome page.
 You can edit *Modules* and *Folders* using the solution explorer.
-Additionally, the solution explorer allows you to filter by *Folder*, *Module*, *Package*, and *Imports*.
+Additionally, the solution explorer allows you to filter by *Folder*, *Module*, *Package* and *Imports*.
+We can collapse the entire tree using the up arrow icon.

 ![abp-solution](images/solution-explorer/abp-solution.png)